FAQs

 Goods and Services Tax – GST

-Friends of Parks Inc. is registered for GST, as are about 10% of larger Friends of Parks Inc. member groups that deal with gate takings, souvenirs, etc. It is entirely up to each group to consider this, but the majority of groups would not need to be registered for GST (which also means lodging quarterly BAS statements etc).
+Friends of Parks and Nature Inc. is registered for GST, as are about 10% of larger Friends of Parks and Nature Inc. member groups that deal with gate takings, souvenirs, etc. It is entirely up to each group to consider this, but the majority of groups would not need to be registered for GST (which also means lodging quarterly BAS statements etc).

 Training